CaneBayComputers/podium/README.md

 sudo apt-get install git
 ```

-A `repos` directly MUST exist in your user home directory
+A `repos` directory MUST exist in your user home directory

 Create the directory: